nitram509/code-generation-playground/README.md

 ## WriterGenerator

 Generates a serializer (a.k.a. writer) class for a given model/object.
 The writer produces a ``javax.json.JsonObject``` based on JSR 353: Java API for JSON Processing.
+The sources are generated via [CodeModel](https://codemodel.java.net/) via default formatter.